 It’s not difficult to find yourself in debt — even if you stick faithfully to your budget and don’t use credit cards for anything frivolous.
 Unforeseen life circumstances such as losing a job or unpaid time off due to illness can force you to use a credit card to pay for utilities and other necessities.
+You might owe thousands of dollars in student loan debt.
 And then there are the unexpected expenses: car repairs, healthcare costs or a new water heater.

 If you’re in debt — especially if you’re getting calls from creditors — take action.